Skip to Main Content

 • Understand the data you have chosen to use in your project and its limitations.

 • Properly manage and back up your data.
-The GIS lab is not an archive.
+The GIS & Data Lab computers are not backed up.
 Helpful information about data management can be found on the MIT Libraries Data Management guide

 GIS Services provides in-class instruction and hands-on workshops for the MIT community.